 This Spinach & Cheese Ravioli With Francaise Sauce makes a delicious & easy weeknight dinner!

 My kids LOVE Chicken Francaise.
 It was probably the first “adult” food they began ordering off menu’s when they were about 6 or 7.
-And now the one of my 11 year old daughter and niece’s specialties in the kitchen is in fact Chicken Francaise.
+And now one of my 11-year-old daughter and niece’s specialties in the kitchen is, in fact, Chicken Francaise.

 Since the sauce is so good, I decided to whip up a basic Francaise sauce to go with a new ravioli I came across in my area called Ravino.
 The sauce is not exactly the same as a typical Chicken Francaise, since there is no deglazing of the pan from cooking the chicken, but it is similar.

 Ravino Handcrafted Artisan Pasta is a family owned business specializing in hand-made ravioli and pasta.
 “Our products are a marriage between traditional Italian cooking methods and modern flavors that create a truly one of a kind product,” says Ms. DePalma.
 “We set our ravioli apart by creating a filling composed primarily of fresh, seasonal, local produce.
 Cheese is used only to highlight the natural flavors of the ingredients, making our product a nutritious choice.”